Coronavirus (COVID-19): Nova Scotia COVID-19 Proof of Vaccination

 - rental accommodations like hotel rooms, cottages and campgrounds

-- school-based activities that take place during the school day, before and after school programs and school buses
+- pre-primary to grade 12 school-based activities and field trips that take place during the school day (unless a field trip is for an event or activity where proof of full vaccination is required), before and after school programs and school buses

 - mental health and addictions support groups

-- business meetings and other activities where the general public isn't present
+- business meetings and other activities in the workplace that involve people who regularly work together and where the public isn't present (unless it's in a rented space)

-- food banks, shelters, family resource centres and adult day programs for seniors and people with disabilities
+- family resource centres and adult day programs for seniors and people with disabilities

 - informal gatherings at a private residence